Andesite: Description

 QAPF diagram with basalt/andesite field highlighted in yellow.
 Andesite is distinguished from basalt by SiO_{2} > 52%.

 Andesite is field O2 in the TAS classification.

 Andesite is an aphanitic (fine-grained) to porphyritic (coarse-grained) igneous rock that is intermediate in its content of silica and low in alkali metals.
 It has less than 20% quartz and 10% feldspathoid by volume, with at least 65% of the feldspar in the rock consisting of plagioclase.
 This places andesite in the basalt/andesite field of the QAPF diagram.
 Andesite is further distinguished from basalt by its silica content of over 52%.
 However, it is often not possible to determine the mineral composition of volcanic rocks, due to their very fine grain size, and andesite is then defined chemically as volcanic rock with a content of 57% to 63% silica and not more than about 6% alkali metal oxides.
 This places the andesite in the O2 field of the TAS classification.
 Basaltic andesite, with a content of 52% to 57% silica, is represented by the O1 field of the TAS classification but is not a distinct rock type in the QAPF classification.

-Andesite is usually light to dark grey in colour, due to its content of hornblende or pyroxene minerals. but can exhibit a wide range of shading.
-Darker andesite can be challenging to distinguish from basalt, but a common rule of thumb, used away from the laboratory, is that andesite has a color index less than 35.
+Andesite is usually light to dark grey in colour, due to its content of hornblende or pyroxene minerals, but can exhibit a wide range of shading.
+Darker andesite can be challenging to distinguish from basalt, but a common rule of thumb, used away from the laboratory, is that andesite has a colour index less than 35.

 The plagioclase in andesite varies widely in sodium content, from anorthite to oligoclase, but is typically andesine, in which anorthite makes up about 40 mol% of the plagioclase.
 The pyroxene minerals that may be present include augite, pigeonite, or orthopyroxene.
 Magnetite, zircon, apatite, ilmenite, biotite, and garnet are common accessory minerals.
 Alkali feldspar may be present in minor amounts.

 Andesite is usually porphyritic, containing larger crystals (phenocrysts) of plagioclase formed prior to the extrusion that brought the magma to the surface, embedded in a finer-grained matrix.
 Phenocrysts of pyroxene or hornblende are also common.
 These minerals have the highest melting temperatures of the typical minerals that can crystallize from the melt and are therefore the first to form solid crystals.
 Classification of andesites may be refined according to the most abundant phenocryst.
 For example, if hornblende is the principal phenocryst mineral, the andesite will be described as a hornblende andesite.